kyma-project/kyma/components/api-gateway-migrator/README.md

                   - "http://dex-service.kyma-system.svc.cluster.local:5556/keys"
     ```

-For more examples take a look into ./examples folder.
+For more examples, see the `./examples` folder.
 You can find there also an example of a complex api object that will NOT be automatically migrated by this tool: [complex api](./examples/invalid.for.migration.input.yaml)
 Such objects can still be migrated manually using rather complex regular expressions for paths.
 You can see an example of manually created ApiRule that corresponds to a complicated api it in the file: [complex ApiRule](./examples/invalid.for.migration.output.yaml)